FreddyE1982/python-elgato-streamdeck/README.md

 Hot-plug monitoring lets applications react to Stream Decks being connected or removed at runtime, and a simple macro framework is included for mapping button presses to custom actions.
+The ``MacroDeck`` helper also provides A lightweight game framework lets you build simple games that use the deck's keys as graphics and input, via the ``Game`` base class and ``KeyFrameBuffer`` utilities.

-The ``MacroDeck`` helper also provides ``configure_key()`` for quickly assigning images, labels and callbacks to keys.
+``configure_key()`` for quickly assigning images, labels and callbacks to keys.

 Currently the following StreamDeck products are supported in multiple hardware